bruceravel/larch-plugin-tutorial/mback/README.md

 The plugin that implements this is at https://github.com/xraypy/xraylarch/blob/mback/plugins/xafs/mback.py .
-Here, we will step through the parts of that file.
+In the next few sections, we will step through the parts of that file.